Feminism in Egypt: Sexual harassment in Egypt

 In 2015, in response to these statistics, Egypt made attempts to combat the issue of sexual harassment.
 The United Nations Population Fund recently launched a program targeting sexual harassment faced by Egyptian women in universities.
 Work was started on a university policy through the Ministry of Education to specifically strengthen institutional mechanisms to discourage violence against women.
 The program aimed to create an official channel where women would be able to report incidents of sexual harassment or violence.
 The educational institute would then handle the report with an adequate punishment or means of action.

 In 2015, the anti-sexual harassment initiative also collaborated with popular public service companies, such as Uber, under the Safe Corporates projects.
 This is an organization that targets medium to large companies to train and educate their employees to take action against unwanted sexual behavior.
 All drivers will undergo training to ensure that the service will be safe for all women to use.
 The program is aimed to ensure that drivers will be able to prevent, recognize and not initiate inappropriate behavior.
 This training is especially significant to Uber, as the company has been involved in recent controversy with sexual harassment and even rape in France, China, Canada and India.
 The service was banned in Delhi after a woman reported that she was raped by her Uber driver.
 The training given to Uber is one of many Safe Corporates projects, all of which aim towards a zero-tolerance policy towards sexual harassment, as well as steps to eliminating an attitude of sexual harassment and violence as socially acceptable.

 Feminist revolution

-In late 2020, BBC News described reactions to the July 2020 Ahmed Bassam Zaki case, the 2014 Cairo hotel gang rape case, and the assault of Sabah Khodir, including Khodir's activism following her exile in the United States, as part of a feminist revolution that was underway in Egypt.
+In late 2020, BBC News described reactions to the July 2020 Ahmed Bassam Zaki case,.and the 2014 Cairo hotel gang rape case.
 BBC News stated, "The stakes are high for women in Egypt, which only makes this current movement all the more remarkable. ...
 Despite a legal system that does not fully protect them, the shaming they may receive from families and the fact that so-called 'honour killings' still happen, the women and girls of Egypt are speaking out more than ever."
 Mona Eltahawy stated that she was "tenaciously optimistic ... that a feminist revolution is beginning. ...
 I look now at these young women and girls and queer people torpedoing through shame, and I am thrilled."